SE-ML/se-ml.github.io/best_practices/_posts/2020-02-01-data-label.md

 Imposing a strictly controlled process for data labeling guarantees that your algorithm is served with the best data and helps to avoid later issues related to model debugging and error tracing.

 A mature data labelling process includes peer-reviewing all labels by a second team member.

+Lower or sub-optimal label quality can impact the whole ML pipeline.
+In case this problem can not be addressed (and a ML solution is still desired), make sure you document and communicate this issue within the team.